Annapolis Parent Guide

 Suddenly, this movie that could be an inspirational tale about learning to work together and succeeding in one of the world’s toughest military academies hits a creative storm and flounders into a b-rate boxing film.
 Huard and his superior Cole have been at odds since they met, so the boxing ring gives the scriptwriters a perfect excuse to bring the two foils together.
 With the camera focusing on punches and jabs, the bottom half of this feature is filled with ring scenes where rapid edits and a high-speed shutter effect attempt to cover poorly choreographed moves.

 Although the film contains a few moderate profanities, a couple of sexual remarks, boxing violence and an attempted suicide, these issues aren’t likely concerning enough to keep parents and older teens from viewing.
 However, families may find the biggest disappointment is the potential Annapolis throws away.Starring Donnie Wahlberg, James Franco.
 Running time: 108 minutes.
 Theatrical release January 26, 2006.
 Updated March 19, 2009

+Why is Annapolis rated PG-13?
 Annapolis is rated PG-13 by the MPAA some violence, sexual content and language

 This PG-13 film features many scenes of boxing violence, with blood in some instances.
 Mild and moderate profanities are heard throughout.
 No sexual expletives are used, however sexual remarks are made on a few occasions, like when a man mistakenly assumes (thanks to his friends) that a woman is a prostitute.
 A couple of scenes show alcohol use in bars, including an instance when a man is drinking because he is depressed.
 One character attempts suicide due to stress.
 Depictions of betting on boxing matches are included.
 Many scenes have superior officers verbally intimidating “plebes” (freshmen).